jjmcoconut/amethst/content/Computer Networking.md

 - Networking challenges include container-internal and core networks, with hybrid electrical/optical switch architectures.
 - Large providers customize network components and use availability zones for reliability.

-**References**:
-- Studies and implementations by Greenberg, Singh, Mysore, and others.
-- Innovations by Google, Facebook, Amazon, and other cloud providers.
-- Key papers and examples: FB 2019, Greenberg 2009b, Singh 2015, Alizadeh 2010, Zhu 2015, Farrington 2010.

 ## 6.7 Retrospective: A Day in the Life of a Web Page Request

 Before diving into the topical chapters in the second part of this book, we take an integrated view of the protocols involved in satisfying a simple request: downloading a web page.